Educational Concerns for Hunger Organization: Seed distribution

-ECHO maintains a collection of useful tropical trees and other plants and provides seed and cuttings, free of charge, to individuals actively involved in development abroad, with the intention that seeds will be harvested from the resulting crops and distributed in the communities.
+ECHO maintains a collection of useful tropical trees and other plants and provides seed and cuttings, free of charge, to individuals actively involved in agricultural development, with the intention that these open-pollinated seeds will be harvested from the resulting crops and distributed in the communities.
 For example, ECHO disseminates seeds and information about Moringa oleifera, a nutritional plant species useful for providing essential vitamins and minerals for people in developing countries in the tropics.
 To order seeds from ECHO as an active development worker, create an account on ECHOcommunity.org and request seeds through the website.
-Free trial packets can only be received once per year.
+Free trial packets can be received once per year.

 Technical Notes

 ECHO publishes a series of technical notes that cover a variety of topics related to appropriate technology, agroecology and agroforestry.